 On the days when writing is hardest, GYWO encourages me to try to get at least a few words down.
 And as we all know, writing even just a few words leads to a few sentences, a few paragraphs, a few scenes, a few chapters.
 For me, it’s led me to the original fiction novel I’m now in the process of developing.

 For anyone looking to write consistently, to tackle projects that seem to large, or simply to put one word after another on the page to see where it all leads, I recommend GYWO.

-I discovered that, while 5000 words (or whatever number) seems like a huge amount, the counts add up fast, especially if I don’t stress over the total and just go with the flow.
+I discovered that, while 5000 words seems like a huge amount, the counts add up fast, especially if I don’t stress over the total and just go with the flow.
 I feel as if once I started challenging myself, the feeling just stayed there.
 Instead of feeling irritated that I have to write every day, I feel annoyed when something prevents me from writing every day.